 Prioritize Digital literacy among girls and women .

-Governments and private sector should commit to provide a safer ICT services particularly internet for child and family to fulfill their obligations based on the UN Convention on the Rights of Child and its optional protocols.
+All stakeholders should commit to provide a safer ICT services particularly internet for child and family to fulfill their obligations based on the UN Convention on the Rights of Child and its optional protocols.